Misinformation in the COVID-19 Era Parts 5 & 6

 The height of Western/”Science-Based” arrogance, right here:

 “”TCM mixtures can be toxic, contaminated or adulterated with prescription drugs; they can also interact with prescription drugs,” Ernst said.
 It can also give patients a false sense of security, leading them to neglect proven medications or therapies.”

 You mean, like nearly any pharmaceutical drug?
 Any herbal formula in the developed world undergoes testing, in Canada, we have NPN’s to protect from this.
 And remind me again – which “proven therapies” are we speaking of, here?
 Ventilators?
 A little too late, don’t you think?

 Would you go to the pharmacist and take a random drug off the shelf and take it?
 Instead of fear mongering, shouldn’t you be educating people on the importance of working with a trained professional?

 “We need to know which specific product is claimed to work and what is the evidence”

 Okay so keep twiddling your thumbs waiting for research in formulas perfected over centuries – research which so often is the exact antithesis of how *individual-based* TCM formulas are prescribed – while people are dying.

 I will clarify this admittedly off-the-cuff statement.
 No one is claiming cures.
-We only aim to ensure most cases remain “mild” or asymptomatic, and should cases become full blown – to reduce the severity of the symptoms.
+We only aim to ensure most cases remain “mild” or asymptomatic through preventative measures (especially based on TCM diagnostic methods to determine a patients “weak points”), and should cases become full blown – to reduce the severity of the symptoms.

 But essentially – if a treatment is not understood in their terms – it does not exist.
 Whitewashing at its best.